-The Event Buffer (internal buffer) holds 100 events and a separate Event Display Buffer (shown above) displays the first 100 events logged until the central software can poll the information from the local controller (via the Local Events Scheduler option).
-It is good practice, if you want to keep the event buffer up-to-date, to poll Local Events from the central software frequently enough to avoid losing any event information stored in the controller's event buffer.
+The Event Buffer (internal buffer) holds 40 events and a separate Event Display Buffer (shown above) displays the last 10 events until the central software can poll the information from the local controller.
+After 10 events are recorded, the most recent event will be placed in Event #1 and all events will pushed down the list to the next event # (First-in First-out stack).
+Therefore, Local Events should be polled from the central software frequently enough to avoid losing any event information stored in the controller's event buffer.
 The central software interprets these event codes to generate query reports at the central office, so you don't have to view them from the controller.

-4.10.4 The Alarms Buffer (MM->1-6->5)
+4.10.3 Alarm Buffer (MM->1-6->5)

-The internal Alarms Buffer and Event Buffer are very similar; however, only events that are enabled as alarms under menu MM->1->6->4 will be logged to the Alarm Buffer.
+The Alarm Buffer and Event Buffer are similar; however, only events that are enabled as alarms under menu MM->1->6->4 will be logged to the Alarm Buffer.
 Alarms enabled under menu MM->1->6->4 MUST also be enabled as events under menu MM->1->6->2 to be stored in the Alarm Buffer.
-Note that local pattern events (LPT) and preempt events (PRE) are stored only in the Event Buffer, not in the Alarm Buffer.
+Note that local pattern events (LPT) and preempt events (PRE) are stored in the Event Buffer, not in the Alarm Buffer.
 However, if preempts are required as alarms, the preempt inputs may be wired to external alarm inputs in the cabinet as shown in the table.